Effective September 1, 2012

 Planning documents received in the Office of the Provost on or before September 1st* will be evaluated during the second Council of Deans meeting in September and those received on or before February 1st being evaluated during the second Council of Deans meeting in February.

-The recent practice at UNC-GA has been to ask the campus to prioritize requests for new degree programs.
+The recent practice at the UNC SO has been to ask the campus to prioritize requests for new degree programs.
 In addition to evaluating requests to plan during the September and February Council of Deans meeting, the Council will also recommend to the Provost the University’s priorities relative to new degree programs.
-It is important to recognize that: 1) this is advisory to the Provost, 2) the priority may change as new programs are proposed and/or approved by UNC-GA, and 3) this priority ranking is advisory to UNC-GA and may or may not dictate planning at the UNC-Board of Governors level.
+It is important to recognize that: 1) this is advisory to the Provost, 2) the priority may change as new programs are proposed and/or approved by UNC SO, and 3) this priority ranking is advisory to UNC SO and may or may not dictate planning at the UNC Board of Governors level.

 Guiding principles to be used to inform development and prioritization of new degree programs

-- Consistent with our mission and niche in the UNC-GA system.
+- Consistent with our mission and niche in the UNC system.